-There are job lessons learned from being “caught” and not “taught.”
+There are job lessons job seekers have learned from being “caught” and not “taught.”
 Job search strategy comes from experience or from those who are experienced.
 To watch and learn is one thing, but “think and listen” is harder.
 It’s tough.
 But when it gets tougher you listen to anyone.

 My dad is 91.
 He is clueless about the job search of 2012.
 But he knows the nature of people, and understands that never changes.
 I need that perspective, and you do too: